soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/use-dkim-to-validate-outbound-email.md

 ### Enable DKIM signing for your custom domain in Office 365
 <a name="EnableDKIMinO365"> </a>

 Once you have published the CNAME records in DNS, you are ready to enable DKIM signing through Office 365.
-You can do this either through the Office 365 admin center or by using PowerShell.
+You can do this either through the Microsoft 365 admin center or by using PowerShell.

-#### To enable DKIM signing for your custom domain through the Office 365 admin center
+#### To enable DKIM signing for your custom domain through the admin center

 1. [Sign in to Office 365](https://support.office.microsoft.com/article/e9eb7d51-5430-4929-91ab-6157c5a050b4) with your work or school account.